stonezyg/modernize-apps-katacoda/scenarios/developer-intro/08-pipeline-approval.md

 In the pipeline definition editor, add a new stage to the pipeline, just before the `Deploy to PROD` step:

+> **NOTE**: You will need to copy and paste the below code into the right place as shown in the below image.

 ```groovy
   stage 'Approve Go Live'
   timeout(time:30, unit:'MINUTES') {